Saint John's Cathedral Boys' School: History

-The school operated intentionally on "traditional" methods.
+The school operated intentionally on traditional methods.
 They used mathematics textbooks from pre-World War II advancing from "arithmetic to calculus" with constant testing.
 Ginger Byfield taught French "developed from French-Canadian history."
 They watched hockey on the French channel.
 Byfield taught history which required that students read copiously from Thomas Costain to Francis Parkman.

 The Company of the Cross teachers and staff were paid $1.00 per day and provided room and board.
-In 1973, parents paid $1700 dollars a year tuition.
+In 1973, parents paid $1700 a year tuition.